girl drinking water from a fountain

 The decision on whether and how to adjust fluoride is made at the municipal and local government, not the Federal, level.
 This is why some communities add fluoride and others do not.
 The primary objection of the activist groups is they view it as an imposition on personal freedom, seeing fluoridation as involuntary medication.
 The anti-fluoride movement propose that the community distributes free fluoride tablets to parents who wish to give them to their children.
 However, most parents (irrespective of demographic or income level) are not motivated to administer the 4,000+ doses needed from birth through age 12.
 The people who need fluoridation the most - the children - do not vote.

-Your other option is to go back to Google where you will find a variety of natural alternatives to "reverse tooth decay," including eating spinach salad, where sprinkling a little kelp on top is supposed to help with any radiation poisoning you may be experiencing.
+Your other option is to go back to Google where you’ll find a variety of natural alternatives to “reverse tooth decay,” including eating spinach salad, where sprinkling a little kelp on top is supposed to help with any radiation poisoning you may be experiencing.
 Of course, it was once thought that spending the afternoon with a couple of leeches attached to your arm could cure an array of things from fevers to flatulence.
 Actually, my wife might be willing for me to try leech therapy, if only for the latter issue.